buddheshwar2003/My-Portfolio/README.md

 Make sure you have Node.js and npm installed on your system.

 ## 🧩 Tailwind CSS Setup

-Replace this with your tailwind.config.js
+Replace this with your tailwind.config.js file.

 ````bash